companieshouse/payment-reconciler/terraform/README.md

 - aws_region: `Required` The AWS region
 - release_bucket_name `Required` The name of the release bucket containing the distribution

-In addition to these, for a manual terraform deployment, the following arguments must be provided on the command line as in the example below:
+In addition to these, for a manual terraform deployment, use [platform-tools](https://github.com/companieshouse/platform-tools).
+The following arguments must be provided on the command line as in the example below:

 ```